Elewekeadanma/Pewlett-Hackard-Analysis/README.md

 - There are not many Technique Leaders who are retiring.
 ---
 ![Chart showing number of employees retiring soon](https://github.com/Elewekeadanma/Pewlett-Hackard-Analysis/blob/main/Retiring_titles.png)
---
+---
 ## Summary
-- From the analysis , the number of roles that will need to be filled is 90398 roles.
+- From the analysis , the number of roles that will need to be filled is 90,398 roles for the silver tsunami to not make an impact on the company.
---
+---
 ![Total Number of Employees retiring very soon](https://github.com/Elewekeadanma/Pewlett-Hackard-Analysis/blob/main/Data/Total_number_of_retiring_employees.png)
 ---
 - From the analysis, we can see that there are enough qualified retirement-ready employees in the Engineering department.
-However, we don't have enough qualified, retirement ready   employees to mentor other employees in the Technique department.
+However, we don't have enough qualified, retirement ready   employees to mentor the younger employees in the Technique department.